 Santa Fe, New Mexico – July 21, 2024

-Doing some research that night, I realized that I could take the Cumbres & Toltec Scenic Railroad from Chama with an early morning start.
-I got one of the last tickets to the deluxe car which gave me decent views from the train, but I was really on the wrong side for the scenery.
-Luckily, there was enough room to move around to get some decent shots.
-What I really needed to do was to be able to chase the train.
-For the first half of the route, the train is visible at different points from the road, so that will be the plan next time.
+A little research that evening revealed I could catch the Cumbres & Toltec Scenic Railroad out of Chama with an early morning start.
+I managed to snag one of the last tickets to the deluxe car, which offered decent views — though I quickly realized I was on the wrong side for the best scenery.
+Fortunately there was room to move around and I got some good shots anyway.
+What I'd really love to do next time is chase the train by road.
+For the first half of the route the train is visible from the highway at several points, so that's the plan.